Put together a lifestyle formula for stress management.

 It’s frustrating to visit a doctor because you are “sick and tired of being sick and tired”, and being told that to fix it you need to sleep more, to quit worrying about it, or worse, being told it’s “all in your head”.

 If you are fearful of practicing some of these lifestyle techniques because of withdrawal reactions such as a caffeine headache, feeling ill, or suffering from mood swings – it’s a sign that your body is already in a chronic state of compensation.

 Sooner or later, instead of depending on caffeine & sweets, you may be depending on pharmaceutical drugs to keep your system in balance – and have little choice about it.
-I share these tips because I want you to take control while you still have it, and if you feel you need further help & guidance, I’d love the privilege of being a resource for you.
+I share these tips because I want you to take control while you still have it.

 - Get Rid of Stress-Related Symptoms Naturally with 10 Powerful Strategies